-A group of small detached houses, attached houses or townhouses (two-unit maximum per building) centered around a common courtyard.
+A group of small detached houses, tiny houses, attached houses or townhouses (two-unit maximum per building) sharing a common courtyard.

 F. Conservation Development

 A conservation development trades smaller lot sizes (with smaller setbacks) and additional density in exchange for protecting a significant amount of open space.